pjbatista/ts-merge/README.md

 ## Usage

-Once is installed, `ts-merge` will be available to be used directly, via a stream pipeline or through a CLI app:
+Once installed, this package can be used in multiple ways: direct (importing and using in code), in streams (as a part of a node stream pipeline - like gulp), or in consoles/terminals as a CLI app.

 ### Direct